awaseem/envcon/README.md

 # ENVCON

-Separate enviroment variable dependencies without polluting your local enviroment workspace.
+Separate environment variable dependencies without polluting your local environment workspace.
-Idea is to keep each applications enviroment variables as separate containers, think of `virtualenv` for enviroment variables.
+Idea is to keep each applications environment variables as separate containers, think of `virtualenv` for environment variables.

 # Install